ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcs_80_upgrade.md

-To upgrade the ESXi hosts, complete the following steps:

 1. From the vCenter Server user interface, go to **LCM menu > LifeCycle Manager**.
 2. Select **IMPORT ISO > IMPORT ISO**, and then the ISO file.
 3. Create the baseline.
 Select **BASELINE > CREATE** and use the imported ISO from the previous step.